NateKomodo/OpenMineAI/README.md

 ## Todo

-- Finish pathing selection
+- Finish pathing selection (Parkour + optimizations)
 - Path partials/segment pathing
 - Switch to alternate paths
 - Path merging (Such as when a low cost route meets a longer, but higher cost route and switches base)
-- Bidirectional search
+- Antpathing
 - Following paths
 - Chat commands
 - Combat